NVIDIA/GenerativeAIExamples/industries/manufacturing/predictive_maintenance_agent/README.md

    source .env
    ```

-**Note**: The `.env` file contains placeholder values.
-Replace them with your actual API keys before sourcing the file.
+**Note**: The `env_template.txt` file contains placeholder values.
+Copy it to `.env` and replace them with your actual API keys before sourcing the file.

 Verify that the NVIDIA API key is set: